 Coxswain Grade 1 Near Costal

-This Coxswain course is delivered in a blended format.ie partly completed at home in your own time and partly completed on our training vessel.
+This Coxswain course is delivered in a blended format.ie partly completed at home in your own time using an online training package and partly completed on our training vessels.

-Once you have completed the enrolment application form and paid the prescribed fee you will be given a username and password that will provide the gateway to your online learning resources.
+Once you have completed the online enrolment and paid the prescribed fee you will be able to register with a username and password that will provide the gateway to your online learning resources.
+These resources are available to you even after course completion for an unlimited time for your future reference.

 Coxswain Course Cost

-$3300.00 (this includes all training materials and practical sessions)
+$3400.00 (this includes all training materials and practical sessions and AMPA finalisation)

 - Students must be 16 years old or more to participate in this course